 BARS (British Association for Romantic Studies) and AHH (Anglo-Hispanic Horizons Network): Professor Ian Haywood, University of Roehampton.

-CETAPS (Centre for English, Translation, and Anglo-Portuguese Studies): Professor Jorge Bastos da Silva, Lisbon University.
+CETAPS (Centre for English, Translation, and Anglo-Portuguese Studies): Professor Jorge Bastos da Silva, University of Porto.

 Chawton House Library: Dr Gillian Dow, University of Southampton.